The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Methodology

 \subsubsection{Total Uncertainty}

 Total uncertainty combines both components:

-\textbf{Note on Units and Scaling.} The $\sigma$ terms are \emph{normalized uncertainty indices} in $[0, 1]$ rather than true standard deviations.
-The quadratic combination follows variance addition logic but operates on scaled indices.
-This heuristic aggregation lacks rigorous probabilistic grounding---we acknowledge this as a methodological limitation.
+\textbf{Note on Units and Scaling.} The $\sigma$ terms are \emph{normalized uncertainty indices} in $[0, 1]$ rather than true standard deviations, and the implementation combines them \emph{linearly}---as (weighted) sums of normalized indices---throughout, in both the empirical pipeline and the simulation.
+A variance-addition (quadratic) combination $\sigma_{total}^2 = \sigma_{epi}^2 + \sigma_{ale}^2$ would be the probabilistically motivated rule for true standard deviations of independent components, but is not what the implementation computes.
+This heuristic linear aggregation lacks rigorous probabilistic grounding---we acknowledge this as a methodological limitation.